carykh/VirusGame/README.md

 ## Breaking changes

-- if you want to move the hand to the cursor you must useMove `Hand Cursor` instead ofMove `Hand RGL(0,0)`.
+- if you want to move the hand to the cursor you must use `Move Hand Cursor` instead of `Move Hand RGL(0,0)`.
 RGL is always relative to the hand for hand specific commands

 - Also the encoding of the Genome is slightly different to the original, but everything besides the way RGL are saved is the same way.